ogi1998/ogi1998/README.md

 ### Hi there! 👋

-- I have a bachelor's degree in computer science (3 years), currently finishing 4th year.
+- I have a bachelor's degree in computer science.
-- I’m currently working at Develabs as a software engineer.
+- I’m currently working at ElevateBits as a software engineer.
 - I'm always working on side projects and enhancing my skillset.

 ### Languages I use